-By leveraging Africa’s digital revolution, we spark dynamic and inclusive discussions in popular forums, including radio and social media, to collect data on people’s beliefs and opinions.
-Working with carefully selected and locally trusted media partners, we develop open-ended questions for audiences that encourage participation from all demographic groups.
-Referring to socio-cognitive theories, we consider how these questions will be processed and answered by audiences, then test and tailor for comprehension and specific cultural contexts.
-Usually in a binary ‘yes/no’ and ‘why’ format, the questions posed seek contrasting opinions in order to promote lively and plural discussion.
+To collect digital data on people’s beliefs and opinions, we spark dynamic and inclusive discussions in popular forums, including radio and social media.
+Working with carefully selected and locally trusted media partners, we develop open-ended questions for audiences which they can respond to via free SMS, instant messaging, or social media.
+We consider how these questions will be processed and answered by audiences, then test and tailor for comprehension and cultural contexts.

-Audiences participate and share their views via free SMS or instant messaging.
-Follow-up surveys then ask for socio-demographic information (e.g. gender, age, and location) to allow for comparisons between groups, as well as closed questions (e.g. related practices).
+Follow-up surveys ask for socio-demographic information (e.g. gender, age, and location) to allow for comparisons between groups, as well as closed questions (e.g. related practices).
 Within these forums, opinions and beliefs are expressed spontaneously, resulting in authentic citizen-generated data.

-Unlike statistical surveys, which often fail to capture the nuances of beliefs and opinions, our approach allows us to gain insights from conversations held in local languages, and on a scale previously unattainable for qualitative methods.
+Our approach allows us to gain insights from conversations held in local languages, and on a scale previously unattainable for qualitative methods.
 We make sense of complex, conversational data by applying tailored analytics, developed with researchers at the University of Cambridge.
-After employing both manual and automated labelling techniques to clean and prepare the data, the processed datasets enter our purposefully-built interface for data exploration.
-This provides a streamlined way to interpret the data, build language resources, and lay the foundations for qualitative analysis.